David-TC13/project4-journalism_subjectivity/README.md

 - **Justification**

 BBC is one of the world-wide most known boradcasting corporations.
-Founded in 1922, became a reference of information in Occident.
-[BBC](https://www.bbc.co.uk/aboutthebbc/)
+Founded in 1922, became a reference of information in Occident ([BBC](https://www.bbc.co.uk/aboutthebbc/)).

 On the other side, Al-Jazeera is the reference on broadcasting, based in Qatar, for information in the arab countries.